weizhou-chaojixx/weizhou-website-academic/content/publication/IoTj18-feature/index.md

   - Anni Peng
   - Yuqing Zhang
   - Peng Liu
-publication: IEEE Internet of Things Journal
+publication: IEEE Internet of Things Journal, **ESI Highly cited paper**
 abstract: Internet of Things (IoT) is an increasingly popular technology that enables physical devices, vehicles, home appliances, etc., to communicate and even interoperate with one another.
 It has been widely used in industrial